-This is the editor [and her husband]'s bunny.
+This is the editor's bunny.
 She was the most adorable, loving, softest rabbit on earth.
-She was litter trained, came when we called her and gave kisses.
+She was litter trained, came when called and gave kisses.

 And a few months after her 11th birthday, her body wore out and she left us.
-But her joyous spirit continues to inhabit our house.
-We really miss her.
+But her joyous spirit lives on.
+I really miss her.

 Meet the spayed sisters: